vdaas/vald/docs/user/get-started.md

 ### Deploy

-This section shows how to deploy Vald with Scylla, <span class="x x-first x-last">which</span> is used as a datastore for <span class="x x-first x-last">index-metadata</span> and backup-manager.
+This section shows how to deploy Vald with Scylla, which is used as a datastore for index-metadata and backup-manager.
 If you want to learn about Scylla, please refer to [the official website](https://www.scylladb.com/).

 1. Confirm the right cluster to deploy